roderm/benchmarks/pubsub/README.md

 # Pubsub
 In go we have channels for multithreaded communication between go-routines.
-In my first benchmark-test I'm wondering how fast they are compared to callbacks.
+In my first benchmark-test I'm wondering how fast they are compared to callbacks for a pub-sub system.

 ## plain
 without any go-routines